 I have two kids on the Autism spectrum who are exceedingly high-functioning but also tend to fidget quite a bit.
 Contrary to what you might have been reading in the news, fidgeting is not necessarily a bad thing!
 Yes, if you have a classroom of kids conspicuously spinning their fidgets, comparing them, doing tricks and the like, then yes, they are problematic.
 For kids with ADHD, autism, or those who just learn differently, a spinner can be a discrete, quiet means of staying on task by occupying their hands.
 Incorporated into an IEP, they can be exceedingly helpful.

 After designing a couple of minimalistic spinners for my two kids on the spectrum, my other two kids thought it would be nice to have spinners as well (for home use, of course).
-This is one I designed with the input of my youngest son.
+This is one I designed with the input of my daughter.